Which domain is better for your business: Brandable or Descriptive?

 Which type of domain is better for your business, brandable, or descriptive?
-There are many factors to consider, including your marketing strategy, audience, and growth potential.
+There are many factors to consider, including your marketing strategy, finding your target audience, and growth potential.
 During your brainstorming sessions, ask yourself these questions:

 - Will this domain name still be relevant to my business in the long term?